Always stay prepared by knowing the best hospitals in Lisbon for emergencies and other medical needs. Here’s your complete guide!

 Does Portugal have good hospitals?

 It is without any wavering doubt that Portugal has one of the best healthcare services in the world.
 The government values the citizens significantly, raising the healthcare budget annually.
-Currently, Portugal’s healthcare budget makes up around 9.5% of the country’s GDP.
+Currently, Portugal’s healthcare budget makes up around 10.6% of the country’s GDP.

-Moreover, the two highest ranked hospitals in Portugal fall under the top 500 best hospitals in the world!
+Moreover, the two highest-ranked hospitals in Portugal fall under the top 500 best hospitals in the world!
 This shows that your health is regarded as a priority and that you will be well taken care of!
 This further strengthens the fact that Portugal has a top-tier healthcare system that gives it an edge over other countries.

 Portugal’s healthcare system is ranked the 17th best in the world.
-According to the World Index of Healthcare Innovation (WIHI), and 3rd in patient-centered care.
+According to the World Index of Healthcare Innovation (WIHI), the 3rd in patient-centered care.
 Portugal is well-equipped to deal with the most challenging medical matters and provides special after-care services as well.

 So don’t worry, you’re in good hands!
 Also, check out the Top 10 Best Hospitals In Portugal to access the best healthcare the country has to offer.